-where differentiation under the integral sign in $(a)$ is possible since $f$ is log-concave and so a.e.\ differentiable (cf.~\cite{Bertsekas73}), with a.e.\ derivative $f'(x)$.
-Regularity of the Lebesgue measure implies that for any $\epsilon>0$, there exists a finite number $k$ of disjoint open intervals $I_1,\ldots I_k$ such that
+where differentiation under the integral sign in $(a)$ is justified since $f$ is log-concave hence a.e.\ differentiable (cf.~\cite{Bertsekas73}) with a.e.\ derivative $f'(x)$.
+By regularity of the Lebesgue, for any $\epsilon>0$ there exists a finite number $k$ of disjoint open intervals $I_1,\ldots I_k$ such that

-which implies that for any $\epsilon' > 0$, the set $A$ in \eqref{eq:lem_fisher_bound_proof1} can be replaced by a finite union of disjoint intervals without increasing $I_\theta$ by more than $\epsilon'$.
-It is therefore enough to proceed in the proof assuming that $A$ is of the form
+It follows that for any $\epsilon' > 0$, the set $A$ in \eqref{eq:lem_fisher_bound_proof1} can be replaced by a finite union of disjoint intervals without increasing $I_\theta$ by more than $\epsilon'$.
+Consequently, we may proceed assuming that $A$ is of the form